 But traditional cards also come with traditional downsides, like restrictive credit limits that don’t flex with your cash flow, interest-free introductory offers (that disappear soon after you’ve been introduced) and a list of hidden fees and penalties for payments you inadvertently delayed while you were busy running your business.

 Archa delivers credit that’s better than the banks.
 That’s why we exist.

 Archa business credit cards simplify expense management to make life easier for businesses.
 With effortless onboarding.
 Zero personal liability.
 Instant card issuing for multiple employees.
-Spend control with limit-setting and real-time purchase notifications.
-And a virtual card you can virtually use instantly (before your physical cards arrive).

-Now don’t forget the potential rewards.
+Now don’t forget the potential membership rewards.
 If you’re looking forward to redeeming earned ‘points’ for cash back, travel programs or gift cards, make a point of knowing cards with high rewards typically come with higher annual fees and interest rates too.

 Whatever you choose, it’s important to consider the needs of your business.
 If you need to quickly amass technical equipment for staff or fixtures for the office, a card with a lower rate on purchases for the first six months will help keep the cash flowing.
-If you need multiple cards for remote staff, get one that links all cards to a single account, plus fast issuing and real-time tracking so you don’t waste time on postal delays or wasteful spending.
+If you need multiple cards for remote staff, get one that links all cards to a single account, plus fast issuing so you don’t waste time on postal delays or wasteful spending.

 Someone (not the bank) has to pay the debt on the card, and that could be you or your business.
 The provider may offer either a personal liability or business liability for the account, which determines who’s responsible for managing (ie paying) the card.